-In the ordinary course of doing business, we are subject to claims or proceedings from time to time relating to the purchase, development, and sale of real estate.
-Management believes that these claims include usual obligations incurred by real estate developers in the normal course of business.
+In the ordinary course of doing business, we are subject to claims or proceedings from time to time relating to the purchase, development, and sale of real estate and other aspects of our homebuilding operations.
+Management believes that these claims include usual obligations incurred by real estate developers and residential homebuilders in the normal course of business.
 In the opinion of management, these matters will not have a material effect on our financial position, results of operations or cash flows.

 We have provided unsecured environmental indemnities to certain lenders and other contractual counterparties.
 In each case, we have performed due diligence on the potential environmental risks including obtaining an independent environmental review from outside environmental consultants.
 These indemnities obligate us to reimburse the guaranteed parties for damages related to environmental matters.
 There is no term or damage limitation on these indemnities; however, if an environmental matter arises, we may have recourse against other previous owners.
-Management is not aware of any environmental claims or occurrences and has recorded no reserves for environmental matters.
+In the ordinary course of doing business, we are subject to regulatory proceedings from time to time related to environmental and other matters.
+In the opinion of management, these matters will not have a material effect on our financial position, results of operations, or cash flows.